alexhowell2a/alexhowell2a.github.io/_pages/about.md

 ##### 2016

 - First time making a small mod for Minecraft PE
-- First time making a texturepack for Minecraft PE
+- First time making a texture pack for Minecraft PE

 ##### 2018

 - Better PC (Not actually that good by today's standards.
-Dell Optiplex with Pentium D, NVIDIA GeForce 6800 Ultra 512MiB, 2GB of (pretty effing corrupt DDR2 RAM)
+Dell OptiPlex with Pentium D, NVIDIA GeForce 6800 Ultra 512 MiB, 2 GB of (pretty effing corrupt DDR2 RAM))
 - Became very good at HTML, CSS, started using UE4
 - JumpGame is developed and released (v.0.1), then subsequently cancelled in favour of GRAV0RTAL
 - GRAV0RTAL is announced, a few devlogs will be released until 2020.
 Barely any development is made, considering I barely started using Unreal and still need more knowledge to create a project of this scale